 - providing information to someone to help him/her carry out a crime

 Bill drives Ted to a Henderson grocery store.
-Ted then announces that he's going to rob the store.
+Ted then announces that he is going to rob the store.
 Bill stays until Ted comes out and drives him away.
 The Henderson police eventually catch up with Ted and Bill and book them at the Henderson Detention Center for the Nevada crime of robbery.
-Even though Bill didn't physically rob the store himself, he still faces the same robbery charges as Ted because he knowingly helped Ted by driving the getaway car.
+Even though Bill did not physically rob the store himself, he still faces the same robbery charges as Ted because he knowingly helped Ted by driving the getaway car.

-If Ted never told Bill he was going to rob the store, then Bill shouldn't be held liable for robbery.
-As long as Bill had no idea Ted had just carried out the robbery, it wouldn't be "aiding and abetting" for Bill to wait for Ted and drive him away.
-Merely being present at a crime scene isn't sufficient to invite criminal liability.
+If Ted never told Bill he was going to rob the store, then Bill should not be held liable for robbery.
+As long as Bill had no idea Ted had just carried out the robbery, it would not be "aiding and abetting" for Bill to wait for Ted and drive him away.
+Merely being present at a crime scene is not sufficient to invite criminal liability.

-Note that accomplices are also liable to crimes that are foreseeable consequences to the underlying crime they help execute.
+Note that accomplices are also liable for crimes that are foreseeable consequences to the underlying crime they help execute.
 So if Ted in the above example had a gun and Bill knew that, then Bill would face murder charges if Ted shoots the cashier dead.
-It's irrelevant if Bill didn't mean for anyone to die.
+It is irrelevant if Bill did not mean for anyone to die.
 Helping a robber with a gun could foreseeably lead to homicide.

 Aiding and Abetting v.
 Conspiracy

 Zack knows that his friend Mike is about to burglarize a house.
 Zack decides to stand outside to keep watch so he can call Mike if he sees the Reno police approaching.
 If caught, Mike and Zack could both be booked at the Washoe Detention Center on charges for the Nevada crime of burglary.
-However, they shouldn't be charged with conspiracy because Mike never agreed with Zack that he'd keep a watch.
+However, they should not be charged with conspiracy because Mike never agreed with Zack that he would keep a watch.

-Had Zack and Mike in the above example made a prior agreement to help each other burglarize the house, then they'd be liable for conspiracy as well as burglary.
+Had Zack and Mike in the above example made a prior agreement to help each other burglarize the house, then they would be liable for conspiracy as well as burglary.